 One of the features on the blog is a series of podcasts called Gender and Media Talk.
 I developed this series in order to share cutting edge research on gender and media with the public in an accessible way.
 I have also written articles and participated in interviews for various public outlets in order to share my research and related information with a broader audience.
 These include outlets such as the Christian Science Monitor, Yahoo Parenting, the Boston Globe, TweenParent.com, and the Christian Chronicle.
 All of these document my commitment to bring my scholarship into public discourse.

 My second main area of study focuses on the process of learning along with teaching strategies that promote effective learning.
 I have worked with faculty across several disciplines to use the Learning Research Lab, which I established in order to directly study behaviors, attitudes, and work products of learning.
 For example, I conducted a study about the use of mobile technology in cooperative learning environments with Dr. Houston Heflin, which was presented at two international peer reviewed conferences in the field of teaching and learning.
-My blog series on Creativity, edu. is an example of the kind of thinking that I’m currently doing about how creative practices can enhance learning in higher education.
+My blog series on Creativity, edu. and The Future of Higher Education are examples of the kind of thinking that I’m currently doing about how creativity, connection and courage can enhance learning in higher education.

 As my scholarship indicates, I believe that intellectual inquiry and public discourse must go hand and hand.
 Below you’ll find some of my recent publications.